danrocha/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### R1D12: January 22, 2018

+**Today's Progress**: Ugh, having a hard type of data structures in C, in particular with tries!
+Need a night's sleep to figure this out.

 ### R1D11: January 21, 2018

 **Today's Progress**: Back to CS50, after having watched Week 5's lecture.
 Trying to code a spellchecker in C!